Welcome To Glow It Green

 1. First, color the grey roots of the hair with Henna; the instructions will be on the packet.
 The Henna must be mixed up and left to dye release for 12-24 hours.

-After application, cover the hair in a toweling hair wrap to keep the Henna moist.
-Wrap the hair in a plastic shower cap or old grocery bag/cling film.
-We love these made of Bamboo fiber.
+After application, cover the hair with a hair wrap to keep the Henna moist.
+You can wrap the hair in a plastic shower cap, an old grocery bag, or cling film.
+We love these made of Bamboo fiber.*

 Leave the Henna on the hair for two hours and rinse in warm water.
 Do not shampoo.
-A gentle conditioner bar can help to speed up this process.
-Conditioner bars work well to get Henna out of the hair; choose a moisturizing one with natural ingredients, as Henna can be quite drying.
+A gentle conditioner bar* can help speed up this process.
+Conditioner bars work well to remove Henna from the hair; choose a moisturizing one with natural ingredients, as Henna can be quite drying.

-Leave your hair to dry overnight if you can, and let the Henna oxidize for 72 hours before applying an Indigo or a Henna/Indigo mix.
-Most people can’t walk around with bright orange roots for this long time.
+If you can, leave your hair to dry overnight, and let the Henna oxidize for 72 hours before applying an Indigo or a Henna/Indigo mix.
+Most people can’t walk around with bright orange roots for this long.
 I recommend doing the Henna process at night and the second step, the Indigo process, the following day.
 I have found this to work well.

 2. Color the hair with a mixture of Henna and Indigo.
 There is a lot of trial and error in this process, but you will soon become entirely instinctual about the ratios of each for your particular needs.
 The more Indigo you use, the darker brown color you will get.
 If you want black hair, use Indigo alone at this step.